Kathyayini12/Beach-Wave-Conditions/README.md

 **Step 4:** Enable Static Website Hosting
 **S3 buckets are not websites by default — they're just storage.
 Enabling static website hosting does 3 things:**
-**Function -->	Reason
+**"Function -->	Reason"
-Allows S3 to act like a web server -->	So you can serve .html, .css, .js like a real site Lets you define index.html -->	So root URL knows what to show Lets you define error.html -->	So 404 pages are user-friendly**
+Allows S3 to act like a web server -->	So you can serve .html, .css, .js like a real site.
+Lets you define index.html -->	So root URL knows what to show.
+Lets you define error.html -->	So 404 pages are user-friendly.**

 In AWS Console → Go to the bucket
 Click on "Properties"